RAF Odiham

 The author extends his thanks to Paul for providing this fascinating insight into the day.

-Back To The Day Job
+Back to the Day Job

 |

-Two contemporary photos are shown below kindly supplied by Tony Dowland.
-Taken circa 1956/57 Tony was with the Royal Observer Corps and this was one of their official visits to Odiham.
+Two contemporary photos are shown below, kindly supplied by Tony Dowland.
+Taken circa 1956/57, Tony was with the Royal Observer Corps, and this was one of their official visits to Odiham.
 Photo Credit - Roy Knight.

-A New Lease Of Life
+A New Lease of Life

-The RAF expressed an interest in the type and the Type 192 was procured which became the Belvedere.
-The trials unit was formed into 66 Squadron on 15 September 1961, with 72 Squadron reforming on the type two months later. |
+The RAF expressed an interest, and the Type 192 was procured, which became the Belvedere.
+The trials unit was formed into No. 66 Squadron on 15 September 1961, with No. 72 Squadron reforming on the type two months later. |

 |

-On 1 July 1963 with the imminent introduction of the RAF's latest edition to its fleet, the Wessex Intensive Flying Unit was formed working up with the Westland Wessex HC.2.
-The Unit expanded into a full squadron, No 18 on 27 January 1964, its role was that of battlefield support.
-Training for the Twin Pioneer, Belvedere and Wessex was amalgamated to form the Short Range Conversion Unit (SRCU) in August, its first job to convert 72 Squadron onto the Wessex.
+On 1 July 1963, with the imminent introduction of the RAF's latest edition to its fleet, the Wessex Intensive Flying Unit was formed, working up with the Westland Wessex HC.2.
+The unit disbanded on 27 January 1964 to form the nucleus of No. 18 Squadron.
+Its role was battlefield support.

 |